msGenDev/pys3file/README.md

     aws_access_key_id = key
     aws_secret_access_key = secret

-The AWS IAM user must have these permissions at the user (not bucket) level:
+The AWS IAM user that this utility assumes must have these permissions at the user (not bucket) level.

+Assuming the bucket name is _thebucket_, for bucket listing:

     {
       "Version": "2012-10-17",